Is Ukulele Easy? Yes…and no.

 One of the most overlooked strategies for learning ukulele is to just slow down.
 It is so important to give our brain and our body ample time to move through unfamiliar skills and still stay connected to a consistent tempo.
 Most people have a tendency to rush so make sure you are breathing and moving slower than you think -whenever trying to tackle new skills.

-Practice Skills Independently
+-Practice Skills Independently

 Another important thing for beginners to keep in mind is that they are learning multiple skills simultaneously.
 The key to learning these multi-skill combinations is that they can be broken down into individual parts.
 If you can focus on only one of these skills at a time then our bodies can more quickly internalize muscle memory.
 Maybe focus on the right hand by doing the strum pattern while muting the open strings.
 Or replace whole notes for the strum pattern to focus on your left hand moving through chords.
 Try both these strategies when you are struggling to add singing to your playing.

-Short Frequent Practice
+-Short Frequent Practice

 The last strategy is to have consistency with your exposure to these new skills.
 Try and think about frequency over duration when it comes to practice.
 You will benefit so much more from short fifteen minute sessions every day than you will from one or two hour plus sessions a week.
 If you can create short 30 or 45 second exercises involving new skills then you can run them as breaks in the work day or while you’re waiting for the water to boil!